t-Soft Update of Target Network for Deep Reinforcement Learning: Preliminaries

-RL enables an agent to learn the optimal policy, which can achieve the maximum sum of rewards from an environment~\citep{sutton2018reinforcement}.
-In RL, Markov decision process (MDP) with the tuple $(\mathcal{S}, \mathcal{A}, \mathcal{R}, p_0, p_T, \gamma)$ is assumed.
-After getting the initial state $s_0 \in \mathcal{S}, s_0 \sim p_0(s_0)$, the agent decides the action at the time step $t$, $a_t \in \mathcal{A}$, using the policy $a_t \sim \pi(a_t \mid s_t)$.
-By performing the action $a_t$ on the environment, the state is transited to the next according to the transition probability, $s_{t+1} \sim p_T(s_{t+1} \mid s_t, a_t)$.
-At the same time, the agent gets a reward according to the reward function: $r_t = r(s_t, a_t, s_{t+1}) \in \mathcal{R}$.
-The sum of rewards is converted to produce the return defined as $R_t = \sum_{k=0}^\infty \gamma^k r_{t+k}$ where $\gamma \in [0, 1)$ for finiteness.
+The sum of rewards is converted to produce the return defined as $R_t = \sum_{k=0}^\infty \gamma^k r_{t+k}$ with a discount factor $\gamma \in [0, 1)$ for finiteness.
 As already mentioned, the purpose of the agent is to acquire the optimal policy $\pi^*$ that maximizes $R_t$.
-To this end, numerous algorithms have been proposed, and in this paper, we employ an actor-critic algorithm~\citep{kobayashi2020adaptive}, which is suitable for robotics due to the capability of directly optimizing the policy in continuous action space.
+To this end, numerous algorithms have been proposed, and in this paper, we basically employ an actor-critic algorithm~\citep{williams1992simple,peters2008natural}, which is suitable for robotics due to the capability of directly optimizing the policy with a parameters set $\eta$ in continuous action space (see details in~\ref{app:actor_critic}).